This article originally was published on Jan. 14, 2021.

-Bundled up in coats, gloves, and scarfs, Evansvillians across the city may be grumbling about the cold chill that’s settled in River City in the last few weeks.
-But with no winter weather advisories so far and even less considerable snowfall, this winter has been milder than most.
+Bundled up in coats, gloves, and scarfs, Evansvillians across the city are working hard to ward off the cold chill that’s settled in the River City.
+That said, winters lately have been milder than most.
 And things could be a lot worse — more than 100 years ago, our ancestors were in the worst snowstorm in Evansville history.

 Lasting from December 1917 to January 1918, snowfall in Southern Indiana hit record highs.
 Spurred on by freezing temperatures, 41 inches of snow fell in January alone.
 The Ohio River froze over, streets closed, and Evansville slowly began to resemble an icy ghost town.